openvinotoolkit/training_extensions/QUICK_START_GUIDE.md

                            stored.
    ```

-### ote export - export trained model to OpenVINO format in order to efficiently run it on Intel hardware
+### ote export - export a trained model to the OpenVINO format in order to efficiently run it on Intel hardware
    Let's have a look at `ote export` help.
 These parameters are the same for all model templates.
    ```
    ote export ./external/mmdetection/configs/ote/custom-object-detection/gen3_mobilenetV2_ATSS/template.yaml --help